Yaghdan

+Yaghdan (Յաղդան) is a village in the Lori Province of Armenia.

+History

-Yaghdan (Յաղդան), is a village in the Lori Province of Armenia.
-Until the 1988 Armenian earthquake it had a majority ethnic Greek population.
-In the aftermath of the earthquake some 300 children were taken to Greece.
+Until the 1988 Armenian earthquake the village had an ethnic Greek-majority population, in the aftermath of the earthquake some 300 children were taken to Greece.
 What was intended to be a temporary event initiated a permanent migration of most of the settlement's Greek population to Greece.
-Today, those Greeks that remain in Yaghdan are mostly of mixed Greek/Armenian heritage, and many of the former Greek homes lie empty.
+Today, the Greeks that remain in Yaghdan are mostly of mixed Greek/Armenian heritage, and many of the former Greek homes lie empty.